 Home again – When you come home, walk in and put down your bags and take off your coat.
 Don’t make a big deal and baby talk your dog to death.
 You may even need to ignore your dog for a few minutes.
 Calmly greet your dog and take her/him out for a bathroom break and walk or romp in the yard.

 After dinner – Once everyone has had their dinner, including your pup, it is time for another session of exercise.
 20 minutes of playtime or a walk will help your dog burn off some energy and have time to bond with you.
-You could have the kids have a scheduled playtime with the dog before or after they do their homework.
-Whatever works for your house – go for it.
-The most important thing is that your dog gets some evening exercise and attention before bedtime.

-Encourage the children to play everyday – between video games, homework, and friends, your kids need to be reminded that the dog also needs time with them.
+Encourage the children to play everyday with the dog – between video games, homework, and friends, your kids need to be reminded that the dog also needs time with them.
 Try to get them to all play for a little bit when they come home with the dog.
 A game of fetch or tag with the family dog will make everyone happy.